Harald-U/istio-handson/workshop/exercise6.md

 <!--1.
 Check Kiali again:

     - In the Titlebar in the upper right corner you'll see a padlock.
 When you hover with your mouse pointer over it, it will say "Mesh-wide TLS is enabled".
 This is the result of the PeerAuthentication configuration.
-    - You will also see padlocks on all connections, the result of the modified DestinationRules-->
+    - You will also see padlocks on all connections, the result of the modified DestinationRules

-**Note:** If you restart the Articles or the Web-API service now, they won't come up again.
+**Note:** If you restart the Articles or the Web-API service now, they may not come up again.
 Kubernetes Dashboard would show that the Readiness Probe failed.
 The reason for this is:

-*"If your health check is on the same port as your main application's serving port, and you have Istio Auth enabled (i.e. you have mTLS enabled between services in your mesh) then health checking will not work.
-This is because Envoy can't tell the difference between a health check and regular old un-encrypted traffic, and the API server performing health checking doesn't run with a sidecar that can perform mTLS for it."*
+>> "If your health check is on the same port as your main application's serving port, and you have Istio Auth enabled (i.e. you have mTLS enabled between services in your mesh) then health checking will not work.
+This is because Envoy can't tell the difference between a health check and regular old un-encrypted traffic, and the API server performing health checking doesn't run with a sidecar that can perform mTLS for it."

 This is the case in our example for the Articles and Web-API service: the liveness/readiness probes are on the same port as the service API itself.
 If the Kubernetes API server probes fail, then the pods will begin to fail.
 This problem can be avoided by using the `sidecar.istio.io/rewriteAppHTTPProbers: "true"` pod annotation.
 This annotation enables the rewrite of the HTTP probes without requiring changes to the services.
+Actually it seems that this is the default for Istio, now.-->

 ## Control Access to the Articles Service

 Istio supports Role Based Access Control (RBAC) for HTTP services in the service mesh.
 Let's leverage this to configure access between Web-API and Articles services.

 1. Create service accounts for the Articles and Web-API services: